 The final, bloody subjugation happened in 1906, after the Balinese royalty in Badung (men, women, and children), committed mass-Puputan (suicide) by charging into enemy fire armed with nothing more than kris and klewang.
 Of the nine royal houses, only three remained.
 The old Bali had conclusively been defeated.
 Bali is now a part of the Republic of Indonesia, since its conception in 1945.
 It is the 27th province (propinsi) and the largest tourist spot in the entire country.

-The island is dominated by volcanic mountains; some of the volcanoes are still active.
+Geography of Bali The island is dominated by volcanic mountains; some of the volcanoes are still active.
 The highest point is the Gunung Agung, with a peak of 3,142 metres above sea level.
 The Gunung Batur, close to the Danau Batur (lake of Batur), is 1,717 metres high and has a crater with a diameter of 6.8 miles and a depth of 180 metres.
 Bali is separated from Java by the shallow Bali Strait, which, at its narrowest point, is only 5 miles wide.
 The wider Lombok Strait separates Bali and Lombok.
 To the north lies the Balinese Sea, in the south the Indian Ocean.

-Bali has its own language: Balinese (Bahasa Bali).
+Lenguages on Bali Bali has its own language: Balinese (Bahasa Bali).
 Balinese Malaysian, derived from a Malayo-Polinesian language, is also spoken by a large part of the population.
 There are rumours of the existence of Balinese Sign Language, although it is only used in one village.

 Bali does not have the same diversity of languages as one would find in New Guinea.
 In addition to the three languages previously mentioned, only the important immigrant languages are spoken, such as Indonesian (the national language), and Mandarin Chinese.
 An interesting fact about Bahasa Bali is that it has 3 different “levels”.
 These levels are related to the Balinese caste-system.
 This caste-system is rather different from that of India.

-Although most Indonesians are Muslims, the majority of Balinese still observe a form of Hinduism.
+Religions on Bali Although most Indonesians are Muslims, the majority of Balinese still observe a form of Hinduism.
 Balinese Hinduism (Hindu Dharma, Agama Hindu), consists of a combination of existing Balinese mythology and influence from the Hinduism found in South- and South-East Asia.

 Distribution of religion in Bali: